-Smoking or vaping of tobacco, cannabis, or any other matter or substance which can be smoked is not permitted in Residence Complex buildings or on Residence Complex balconies and walkways.
+Smoking or vaping of tobacco, cannabis, or any other matter or substance which can be smoked is not permitted in anywhere other than designated smoking areas.
 This is deemed to include: smoking cigarettes, cigarillos, and cigars; smoking using pipes, the use of hookahs, vaporizers, shisha or any other smoking devices and the use of electronic cigarettes or similar vaporizing devices.
 The Residence Complex, including rooms and all common areas, such as house or floor lounges, study rooms, laundry rooms, elevators, washrooms, Cluster walkways, main floor foyers, stairwells and hallways is a non-smoking area.
 Smoking and vaping violations may result in costs and/or sanctions up to and including eviction.